How To Integrate Twitter with PowerPoint: Tweet Presentation Notes & See Instant Feedback

 Speakers and presenters at conferences are increasingly finding their audience live tweeting during their presentation.
 In most cases, the presenter has no clue about what the audience is saying on Twitter.
 This leads to a disconnect between the true thoughts of the audience in contrast with that of the presenter.
 In order to avoid such scenarios, you can incorporate Twitter within your PowerPoint presentation both to be an active participant as well as to gather feedback from the audience.

 Timo Elliott of SAP Web 2.0 has developed several free Powerpoint Twitter tools.
 Download the tools for MS Office from the download page for your version of MS Office and unzip the archive.
-You need PowerPoint 2003 or 2007 and Adobe Flash to use them.
+You need PowerPoint 2003 or 2007 and [NO LONGER WORKS] Adobe Flash to use them.
 Note that these Powerpoint Twitter tools are free prototypes with limited support.

 Auto Tweet Notes From PowerPoint Presentations

 AutoTweet is a PowerPoint Add-in that automatically tweets Notes from your presentation.
 First, you need to install the Add-in to PowerPoint.
 Go to the Office Button, and click PowerPoint Options > Add-Ins.

 From the Manage drop-down, select PowerPoint Add-ins, and click Go”¦.
 In the Add-Ins dialog, click Add New, and select the AutoTweet.ppam PowerPoint Addin file that you unzipped from the downloaded archive.
 After you see the AutoTweet add-in installed with a checkbox, close the dialog.